Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 </html>
 ```

-As you edit the files, feel free to open the `index.html` file in the browser or refresh the page as you go to see the changes!
+Open the `index.html` file in the browser or refresh the page as you go to see the changes!

 ## Custom styles 👄

-Create a new file named `main.css` in the project directory.
-You'll use this file to place the content to create custom styles for the application: title colour, button size, etc.
+Create a new file named `main.css` in the project directory to add custom styles for the app:

+- Title colour
+- Button size
+- etc

-Open and edit the file `index.html` replacing the `<!-- App stylesheet (decoration, styles) -->` comment with a link to our external stylesheet file we've just created, as follows:
+Open and edit the file `index.html` replacing the `<!-- App stylesheet (decoration, styles) -->` comment with a link to our external stylesheet file we have just created, as follows:

 ```html
 <html>